Thinking of being an Au Pair in Spain?

 - Have basic Spanish abilities – If you speak fluent English, some families may be happy to accept no Spanish.

-- Have a love for children and an open mind to learn about a new culture from a unique standpoint – right in the middle of it!
+- Above all, have a love for children and an open mind.
+You will learn about a new culture from a unique standpoint – right in the middle of it!

 What you will need: